 In order to inform this activity, BEREC collected evidence and relevant information from 29 countries in Europe.
-Those countries together with the responding NRAs1 are listed in Annex I of the present report.
+Those countries together with the responding National Regulatory Authorities (NRAs) are listed in Annex I of the present report.
 The data were collected in July 2024.
 The BEREC questionnaire had in view topics such as availability/reusability of the physical infrastructure for the rollout of high-capacity networks, the way in which physical infrastructure access had been treated in the market analyses and how corresponding relevant markets had been defined, data collection for the market assessment, the physical infrastructure elements that were under the scope of the specific obligations and what were the obligations that applied (including details about the transparency obligation and aspects related to the quality of the SMP offer), aspects related to the feedback received by the NRAs on the market notifications, asymmetric and symmetric regulation for physical infrastructure access and their role for incentivizing the rollout of networks and, finally, forward-looking, the expected evolutions and challenges ahead that NRAs could identify at this stage.
 Therefore, the current report presents BEREC's findings related to all the aforementioned issues.

-Going forward, section 2 provides an overview of access to physical infrastructure in Europe. be it the one owned by telecommunications and/or non-telecommunications operators, as well as the strategies undertaken by electronic communications operators when aiming to expand their network and needed to make use of physical infrastructure elements.
-Thereafter, section 3 looks at how NRAs have considered physical infrastructure in their relevant market reviews, if and at which stage physical infrastructure was assessed and whether SMP operators have been imposed physical infrastructure access obligations.
-Section 4 details the data collection exercise that NRAs had to do in order to conduct their market reviews, especially as regards the data to be collected/submitted by non-telecommunications operators (i.e. other networks' operators).
-The remedies with highlights, on the one hand, on the regulated elements and, on the other hand, on the specific obligations imposed are detailed in section 5.
-In turn, section 6 looks at both asymmetric and symmetric regulation in the context of incentivizing the deployment of very high-capacity networks, providing also some examples from certain countries and checking the interplay between the two types of regulation in order to achieve the connectivity goals.
-Section 7 puts forward NRAs' expectations for the future, as well as challenges identified ahead.
-Finally, section 8 concludes.
+Going forward, chapter 1 provides an overview of access to physical infrastructure in Europe, be it the one owned by telecommunications and/or non-telecommunications operators, as well as the strategies undertaken by electronic communications operators when aiming to expand their network and needed to make use of physical infrastructure elements.
+Thereafter, chapter 2 looks at how NRAs have considered physical infrastructure in their relevant market reviews, if and at which stage physical infrastructure was assessed and whether SMP operators have been imposed physical infrastructure access obligations.
+Chapter 3 details the data collection exercise that NRAs had to do in order to conduct their market reviews, especially as regards the data to be collected/submitted by non-telecommunications operators (i.e. other networks' operators).
+Chapter 4 considers the specific SMP-based obligations imposed by NRAs, while Chapter 5 looks at both asymmetric and symmetric regulation in the context of incentivizing the deployment of very high-capacity networks, including providing some examples from certain countries.
+It also considers the interplay between asymmetric and symmetric regulatory tools in achieving the connectivity goals sought in terms of incentivizing network roll-out.
+Chapter 6 puts forward NRAs' expectations for the future, as well as identifying the challenges ahead.
+Finally, section 7 concludes.

-It is worth mentioning that BEREC's report is focused on the use of physical infrastructure access for the deployment of fixed very high-capacity networks.
+From the outset it is important to note that BEREC's report is focused on the use of physical infrastructure access for the deployment of fixed very high-capacity networks.
 Thus, despite some of the questions referring to masts and towers as well, the vast majority of the findings presented here is related to the fixed broadband networks.
 This is not to say that 5G rollout is not important or very relevant for the discussion, but since no markets related to the mobile access are recommended as susceptible to ex ante regulation by the European Commission and since that reflects the starting point of BEREC's current work, the report does not, in principle, cover aspects related to the role of physical infrastructure in enhancing mobile broadband networks rollout.
-Considering the fibre backhaul segment that can be used for the deployment of both types of networks (fixed and mobile), BEREC does present some information in what follows, dependent on the answers received.
+However, considering the fibre backhaul segment that can be used for the deployment of both types of networks (fixed and mobile), BEREC does present some information in what follows, dependent on the answers received.